What is Partnership?

-- Two or More Persons – In order to manifest a partnership, there should be at least 2 persons possessing a common goal.
-To put it in other words, the minimal number of partners in an enterprise can be 2.
+- Two or More Persons – In order to manifest a partnership, there should be at least two (2) persons possessing a common goal.
+To put it in other words, the minimal number of partners in an enterprise can be two (2).
 However, there is a constraint on their maximum number of people.

 - Sharing of Profit – Another significant component of the partnership is, the accord between partners has to share gains and losses of a trading concern.
 However, the definition held in the Partnership Act elucidates – partnership as an association between people who have consented to share the gains of a business, the sharing of loss is implicit.
 Hence, sharing of gains and losses is vital.

 - Business Motive – It is important for a firm to carry some kind of business and should have a profit gaining motive.

 - Mutual Business – The partners are the owners as well as the agent of their firm.
 Any act performed by one partner can affect other partners and the firm.
 It can be concluded that this point act as a test of partnership for all the partners.

 Students can also refer to Basic Concepts of Accounting for Partnership